-After 6 years with the firm, Veronica left to serve as a Harris County Game Room Hearing Examiner and was appointed as a Hearing Examiner (administrative judge) by Harris County Commissioners Court.
+After 5 years with the firm, Veronica left to serve as a Harris County Game Room Hearing Examiner and was appointed as a Hearing Examiner (administrative judge) by Harris County Commissioners Court.
 There, she presided over appeals of denials, revocations, and suspensions of game room permits and issued written rulings based on the evidence presented at hearings.
 She loved the work but longed for the satisfaction of helping people with probate matters.
-She decided to open her own practice in San Antonio, specializing in elder law and probate.
+During this time she decided to open her own practice focusing on elder law and probate.

-Most recently, Veronica joined Catholic Charities in September of last year.
+Most recently, Veronica was the Director of the guardianship and probate department for Catholic Charities Archdiocese of San Antonio .
 There, she works to provide legal aide to low-income families in the San Antonio community.
 Veronica primarily works with probate matters, serving as the manager of the guardianship program and overseeing the agency’s wills program.
 In this capacity, Veronica assists families seeking guardianship to protect their loved ones from abuse and exploitation.
 Additionally, Veronica presents to senior centers to discuss the importance of estate planning and advance directives.

 Veronica is proud of the work she does on behalf of the Archdioceses, but she has a desire to do more to help the community.
 Upon learning that Probate Court Judge Tom Rickhoff announced his retirement, she knew that serving as judge of Probate Court 2 would provide her with the opportunity she desired.